grantek/minisynth32/README.md

 * Rear I/O breakout PCB with 5.5mm power jack and pushbutton power switch
 * Rotary encoder volume dial (generic 12mm shaft with no carrier board)
 * MIDI Input via DIN5 MIDI cable or USB (using additional Arduino board)
-* Completly through-hole soldering, no surface mount components
+* Completely through-hole soldering, no surface mount components
 * Works with the Raspberry Pi "A" or "B" variants

 ## Warnings